Kyl3j/chrome-trex-game/README.md

 # chrome-trex-game
-a trex game made with javascript
+a simple trex game made with javascript